TASSBV/OpenRemoteHueBridge/README.md

 - Controller 1.0.6
 - Beehive 3.0.0 Beta1

-This project also contains an extra protocol for the Hue Bridge.
+This project also contains the implementation of the HueBridge Protocol in OpenRemote to control the Philips HueBridge.

 Configuring the Beehive
 ------------------------